m-smith15/Projects/belt_exams/python/magazine/README.md

  - Create a user and subscribe to a magazine!
 Add a magazine to the database

 ## Acknowledgements
-- A huge thank you to the folks at [Divinity Original Sin 2 Wiki](https://divinityoriginalsin2.wiki.fextralife.com/Divinity+Original+Sin+2+Wiki) for creating and maintaining the site!
 - A big thank you to the folks who created [this template](https://github.com/ritaly/README-cheatsheet)